Sinderella/epherousa/README.md

 A simple tool to automate exploit searching and as well as vulnerability reporting.
 Searches multiple sources for exploits of a given CVE or description and also reports back various sources and info related to the vulnerability.

+If installing from repos, you can invoke epherousa from the command line either with her full name or with her short name ephe.

 ## TODO
 * Add basic args for case-sensitive or not searching, CVEs/MS/desc based searching and moar
 * Proper printing of exploits